franko/gsl-shell/doc/user-manual/intro.rst

    x = 3 + 4i

 The rule is that when you write a number followed by an 'i' it will be considered as a pure imaginary number.
-The imaginary number will be accepted only if the 'i' follows immediately the number without any interleving spaces.
+The imaginary number will be accepted only if the 'i' follows immediately the number without any interleaving spaces.
 Note also that if you write 'i' alone this will be not interpreted as the imaginary unit but as the variable 'i'.
-The imaginary unit can be declared by writing '1i' because the '1' at the beginning force the intepreter to consider it like a number.
+The imaginary unit can be declared by writing '1i' because the '1' at the beginning force the interpreter to consider it like a number.

 All the functions in the :mod:`math` like exp, sin, cos etc. works on *real* numbers.
 If you want to have operations that operates on complex numbers you should use the functions defined in the :mod:`complex` module.